Statistics & methodology glossary

 - Normalized percentile

-- A 0–100 number indicating where a product's CI-floor ranks relative to every other product's CI-floor in the Rankquant database.
+- A 0–100 number indicating where a product's mean z-score ranks relative to every other product's mean z-score in the Rankquant database.
 90 means top 10%; 50 means median; 10 means bottom 10%.
-Derived from the empirical cumulative distribution function (empirical CDF) of all products' CI-floors.
+Derived from the empirical cumulative distribution function (empirical CDF) of all products' mean z-scores.

 - Global percentile

-- A product's normalized percentile against the full Rankquant database.
+- The first of the three figures Rankquant publishes per item: a product's normalized percentile against everything we rank.
+Unweighted — it is built from the mean z-score alone, with every qualifying reviewer counting equally.
 Always stable because the reference set is very large.
 Useful for big-picture "is this product any good" questions.

-- A product's normalized percentile against only products in the same category and within ±20% of its list price.
-Mathematically it is a pure re-ranking of the same CI-floor used for the global percentile — no new computation.
+- The second published figure: the same mean z-score, purely re-ranked against only products in the same category and within ±20% of its list price.
+Mathematically it is a re-ranking of the quantity behind the global percentile — a smaller reference set, not a separate computation.
 Useful for "is this good for what it costs?" questions.

 - Rating inflation